-Galileo became the first (and only) spacecraft to orbit Jupiter in 1995, orbiting the planet for 7 years before being deliberately crashed into the planet in order to ensure that it did not crash into, and contaminate, Europa.
-During it's mission it collected a huge amount of data on the entire Jovian system and even witnessed the Shoemaker-Levy 9 comet impact in Jupiter’s southern hemisphere.
+Galileo became the first spacecraft to orbit Jupiter in 1995, orbiting the planet for 7 years before being deliberately crashed into the planet in order to ensure that it did not crash into, and contaminate, Europa.
+During its mission it collected a huge amount of data on the entire Jovian system and even witnessed the Shoemaker-Levy 9 comet impact in Jupiter’s southern hemisphere.

 The Cassini probe flew past in 2000 and imaged Jupiter’s atmosphere revealing many unknown features.

 The New Horizons probe flew past in 2007 on its way to Pluto and studied the Jovian moons, magnetic field and ring system.